BaankeyBihari/react-rewired-boilerplate/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App Rewired Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and `react-app-rewired`.
+Apary from existing scripts, `lint` and `lint:fix` are provided to report and fix lint issues.
+These are restricted to `*.ts` and `*.tsx` files.
+Feel free to update this template and create new pull request.
+Suggestions on improvement are always welcome.

 ## Available Scripts